MSP for Edinburgh North Western (Constituency)

 Asked by: Alex Cole-Hamilton, Edinburgh Western, Scottish Liberal Democrats

-Current Status: Answered by Richard Lochhead on 28 January 2026
+Current Status: Answered by Fiona Hyslop on 23 March 2026

 Asked by: Alex Cole-Hamilton, Edinburgh Western, Scottish Liberal Democrats